Why it is important

 Actions to support this objective

-- Working together with partners to improve, and make more inclusive, affordable food initiatives so that everyone can access the help they need.
+- Work together with partners to improve, and make more inclusive, affordable food initiatives so that everyone can access the help they need.

-- Connecting food aid providers with other free, impartial, and confidential support services to help residents access information and support to prepare and afford healthy meals.
+- Connect food aid providers with other free, impartial, and confidential support services to help residents access information and support to prepare and afford healthy meals.

-- Developing and promoting a new Leeds Food Aid Charter setting out consistent key principles and best practice for local food aid providers to follow.
+- Develop and promote a new Leeds Food Aid Charter setting out consistent key principles and best practice for local food aid providers to follow.

-Support and unlock opportunities for local food businesses and workers.
+Objective 4 - Support and unlock opportunities for local food businesses and workers

 By supporting retail, food and drink, and social entrepreneurs to start-up and grow successful businesses we can facilitate inclusive growth within our local economy.
 This means creating new and better jobs, contributing towards reduced poverty and inequality in the city, and nurturing the food culture we want.